-Paul starts off with instructing us to have the belt of truth buckled around your waist.
+Paul starts off by instructing us to have the “belt of truth buckled around your waist.”
 How important is truth to us?
 I do not believe its importance can be understated.
-If we veer from the truth we open ourselves to all kinds of attack.
+If we veer from the truth we open ourselves to all kinds of attacks.
 Speak the truth, even when it hurts.
 Walk in the truth and never give into the temptation to color it to make it more appealing to others, or less threatening to yourself.
 The truth is not always pleasant, and it may cost you in the short term.
-But how many people have you seen fall into disrepute, because they left the way of truth.
+But how many people have you seen fall into disrepute, because they left the way of truth?

 The Breastplate of Righteousness

-He next instructs us to have the breastplate of righteousness in place.
+He next instructs us to have “the breastplate of righteousness in place.”
 Always, do what is right.
-Do not give into the temptation to do what is expedient or convenient rather than right.
+Do not give in to the temptation to do what is expedient or convenient rather than right.
 Do not let your personal righteousness slide, adopting the morality of the world around you.
-Live such good lives among unbelievers that, even they they criticize you, they will see your good deeds and glorify God (1 Peter 2:12).
+Live such good lives among unbelievers that, even though they criticize you, they will see your good deeds and glorify God (1 Peter 2:12).
 Righteousness protects me from attack, as well as protecting me when I go on the offensive.
 I will not be very effective in God’s service if my life does not reflect well on him.
-This really goes hand in hand with living in the truth.
+This really goes hand-in-hand with living in the truth.
 Believe, teach and practice what is true and right.
-Doing so will protect your core, keeping you safe in the battle.
+Doing so will protect your core, keeping you safe in battle.

 The Gospel of Peace

 and with your feet fitted with the readiness that comes from the gospel of peace.Ephesians 6:15 NIV